Lot size: 2,550 sq. ft. front and 375 sq. ft side garden, 80% native

-Garden Age: Garden was installed in the fall of 2013
+Garden Age: Front garden was installed in 2023

 Other Garden Attractions